new-mikha/HG-UV79/README.md

   discussion on it.
 - `VFO`/`AM`/`FM` - VFO is the mode when you can enter frequencies directly, as opposed to the channel mode.
-Although `VFO` is shown for the TX'able frequencies only, while to RX-only frequencies you see either `AM` or `FM` and no channel number in the VFO mode.
+Although `VFO` is shown for the TX'able frequencies only, while for RX-only frequencies you see either `AM` or `FM` and no channel number in the VFO mode.
 The channel mode otherwise called "MR" but it's not shown on the display like that.

 ### - Exterior

 ![Front](images/radio-front.png) ![Sides and back](images/radio-sides-and-back.png)

-### - Keys lock/unlock
+### - Keypad lock/unlock

-Press and hold the bottom-right key (with the hash sign), this locks and unlocks the keyboard.
+Press and hold the bottom-right key (with the hash sign); this locks and unlocks the keyboard.

-There is also a setting that control what exactly is locked.
-See the menu `28 LOCKMODE`, it has the following options:
+There is also a setting that controls what exactly is locked.
+See the menu `28 LOCKMODE`; it has the following options:

-- `KEY` - just the keypad is locked by the lock key.
+- `KEY` - only the keypad is locked by the lock key.
-- `KEY+DIAL` - keypad and the dial on top are locked by the lock key.
+- `KEY+DIAL` - the keypad and the dial on top are locked by the lock key.
-- `KEY+DIAL+PTT` - keypad, the dial on top, and all side buttons are locked by the lock key.
+- `KEY+DIAL+PTT` - the keypad, the dial on top, and all side buttons are locked by the lock key.

 ### - Bandwidth setting